Guadalupe Pineda: Recordings

 Pineda has recorded 30 albums, the last eight of which she produced herself under the Inter-sound label, with distribution by Televisa-Emi.
 Her first album as an independent producer was Arias de Ópera.
 Her albums have sold in various parts of the world in countries such as Japan, the U.S., Ireland, Spain, France, Italy, Venezuela, Argentina, Colombia as well as in various other countries in Latin America.
-She and/or her voice have appeared in movies such as Monjas coronadas by Mexican director Paul Leduc, Campanas rojas a joint Mexico/USSR production by Sergei Bondarchuk and La finestra di fronte from Italy directed by Ferzan Özpetek.
+She and/or her voice have appeared in movies such as Monjas coronadas by Mexican director Paul Leduc, Campanas rojas a joint Mexico/USSR production by Sergei Bondarchuk and Facing Windows from Italy directed by Ferzan Özpetek.

 Awards

 Pineda received a Gold certification with the hit album Un Poco Más in 1986, success that continued with 20 Boleros de Siempre in 1990 and Costumbres in 1991, both selling over 100,000 copies.
 In 2002, she became the only Mexican to be included in a discography compiled by the Buddha Bar of France.
 In 2004, her album Arias de Opera earned her a Double Platinum certification.
 In 2007, she received an award at the Cannes Festival for her work in French and charity work for the poor, from the Europa-Africa Committee.
 In 2009, she became the first Mexican to receive the Grand Prix Sacem Award in France for her album Francia con Sabor Latino.

 In 2016, her album collaboration with Tania Libertad and Eugenia León titled Las Tres Grandes: Primera Fila, receives Gold certification in Mexico and a Latin Grammy nomination for Best Long Form Music Video.

 In 2017, she receives the Latin Grammy Lifetime Achievement Award to honor her brilliant musical career and achievements.